RandomStuffs22/coreos.github.com/index.markdown

 ## Install depot_tools

-`repo`, one of the `depot_tools`, helps to manage the collection of git repositories that makes up Falcore OS.
+`repo`, one of the `depot_tools`, helps to manage the collection of git repositories that makes up CoreOS.
 Lets pull down the code and add it to our path.

 ```